Customer complaints often provide great feedback. If taken in a positive way and worked upon, it benefits the company to a great extent.

 In this article,

-We provide a few tips on dealing with an upset customer you may encounter.
+Best tips to deal with an upset customer you may encounter

 When a customer talks rudely, it doesn’t mean that he / she is upset with you.
 It has nothing to do with you personally.
 The customer is upset with the product / service of the company.
 So, keep your feelings apart and focus on offering a solution to the problem.
 It really helps!